PatBall1/detectree2/docs/source/contributing.rst

 ----------------------------------
 .. _detectree2 tips:

 This guide assumes that most developers do not have permission to contribute to the repo directly and therefore need to fork the project.
+For users with privileges to contribute to detectree2 directly the concepts are the same, but a PR can be initiated from a feature branch within the detectree2 project directly (rather than the fork).

 First consult :doc:`using-git` or any of the above resources if you are unclear on how to create a good PR.
 See `issue/6 <https://github.com/PatBall1/detectree2/pull/6#issuecomment-1189473815>`_ for some recommendatations on best practices when forking a project.